Logo

 We believe there should be no barriers to participation, that meaningful representation matters, that every musician in every discipline can benefit from elite performance and enterprise training, and that music should be allowed to evolve with each generation and be revered on the same stages.
 Only by supporting a diverse community of musicians to find their voices and talents alongside their peers, and with the support of respected professional musicians, will long-term barriers to elite education for young people finally be broken down.

 Jennie Henley is a professor in music education and director of programmes at the Royal Northern College of Music (RNCM).
-RNCM Young Artists has been shortlisted in the Widening Participation or Outreach Initiative of the Year category in the 2024 THE Awards.
-A full list of nominees can be found here.
-The awards will be presented at a ceremony in Birmingham on 28 November 2024.
+RNCM Young Artists was shortlisted in the Widening Participation or Outreach Initiative of the Year category in the 2024 THE Awards.
+A full list of nominees can be found here

 If you would like advice and insight from academics and university staff delivered direct to your inbox each week, sign up for the Campus newsletter.